spxy/clpc/README.md

 https://common-lisp.net/implementations for a list of some of the popular ones.
 We choose SBCL for this unit because it is the most popular free and open source implementation of Common Lisp.
 It is also known for its good performance.

+### Unit 1.2: Install SBCL

 Perform the following steps to get started with SBCL:

  1. Install SBCL.